Surfing in Indonesia: Your Guide to the Best Waves

 The epicenter of Indonesia’s tourism industry, Bali is packed with international surfers and beach lovers throughout the year.
 This comes as no surprise, considering that the Southern Ocean offers constant swell and warm water (80-84 °F / 27 -29 °C) all year round.

-- Uluwatu – a world-class left-hand reef break that rarely goes flat, Uluwatu is one of Bali’s iconic waves.
+- Uluwatu – a world-class left-hand reef break that rarely goes flat, Uluwatu is one of Bali’s most iconic waves.

 - Bingin – super hollow and shallow, Bingin works best at high tide and is recommended for advanced surfers.